sergeyk/vislab/tasks.md

 ## Doing

-- switch to using a standalone queue-based similarity engine : rq is too rigidly dependent on pickled function calls.
-    : beanstalkd doesn't have results store.
-    x roll own solution, based on redis.
-    - get rid of using eval: register the instance method instead
+- switch to using mongo instead of dataframe for the data explorer task

 ## Quick